Tributes to lifeboat stalwart and 'singing bowman' who entertained Royal Variety crowds

 The death of Adrian Amis in the 1981 Happisburgh helicopter crash was also a huge blow, he added.

-Fellow crew member John Cannell said Mr Griffin had died at home surrounded by his family after a short illness.
+Fellow crew member John Cannell said Mr Griffen had died at home surrounded by his family after a short illness.

 He described him as someone who was "always happy."